stefwalter/cockpit/doc/discovery.md

  * label: A displayable label
  * state: One of 'running', 'waiting', 'failed', 'stopped'
  * masked: If set to true, hide the object
+ * alerts: An array/object with alerts as values (see below)

-Each event has the following properties:
+Each alert has the following properties:
- * timestamp: Optionally the timestamp in milliseconds since epoch when this occured
+ * timestamp: Optionally the timestamp (ms since epoch) when it occured
  * id: Optionally a unique identifier
  * message: Required, a message to display
  * priority: Textual priority indicator eg: "warn", "crit", "emerg", "alert"

-The above hosts and things know how to render themselves to an HTML string. more on that below.

 Discovery Modules
 -----------------

-In the package manifest there is an optional 'discover' section listing the modules that implement discovery.
+In the package manifest there is an optional 'disco' section listing the modules that implement discovery.

-   "discovery": [ "module" ]
+   "disco": [ "module" ]

-Each module implements a 'discover(address, callback)' function, which starts discovery.
-It invokes callback(data) with discovered data, multiple times.
+Each module implements a 'disco(address, callback)' function, which starts discovery.
+It invokes callback(data) with discovered data, multiple times with an array or dict that have machines as values.

-The discover() function returns an object that has a close() method that can be used to stop the discovery.
+The disco() function returns an object that has a close() method that can be used to stop the discovery.

-The address is a normal Cockpit host option address to run the discovery against.
-The data is in the following form.
-Note that each discovery module may only provide part of this info.
-The dashboard correlates things up based on machine addresses and ids, and combines data as needed.
+The address is a normal Cockpit host option address to run the discovery against.  data is in the following form.
+Note that each discovery module may only provide partial.
+The shell correlates things up based on machine addresses and ids, and combines data as needed.

     {
         "module-specific-machine-handle": {